10 Things to Do with Kids in Boulder This Summer

 6. Nosh at the Boulder Farmers Market

-The festival atmosphere of the Boulder Farmers Market (named No. 1 in the country!) makes it a cheery Saturday-morning or Wednesday-afternoon family activity.
+The festival atmosphere of the Boulder Farmers Market makes it a cheery Saturday-morning or Wednesday-afternoon family activity.
 Enjoy some live music and food samples, but really the best thing to do is to order up some steamed dumplings or a slice of pizza from the prepared food area, take it into the adjacent Central Park or beside Boulder Creek and have a little picnic.
 The market is at the doorstep of the Boulder Museum of Contemporary Art and the Boulder Dushanbe Teahouse.

-Prepared-Parent Tip: The nearby Boulder Public Library is nearby and makes a great, calming, cool, indoor, pre- or post-market stop.
+Prepared-Parent Tip: The nearby Boulder Public Library makes a great, calming, cool, indoor, pre- or post-market stop.

 7. Laugh Together at Gateway Park Fun Center